yopla/SMS/README.md

 # SMS
-Send and receive SMS in max
+Send and receive SMS in max from and android app display them with physics sim mapping in 15 minutes